KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 ![t-SNE visualization map obtained for the noise-reduced dataset binned at $64$ ms with $pp=30$.
 GRBs colored in magenta are classified as Extended Emission by previous works.
 Image taken from. \label{fig:fig1}](https://github.com/KenethGarcia/ClassiPyGRB/blob/1d0b3e43dd4c200382538ed2a60b695c49d064a4/JOSS_Docs/Figures/EE_analysis.jpg)

-## Dependencies
-This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/GRB_ML/blob/51482eecd01d8bea10a951ba3e9b0b108cea3c08/requirements.txt) file.
-Other packages will be required optionally in Documentation (i.e., Jupyter).

 # Methodology

 We complement the methodology presented in [@Jespersen2020].
 Additionally, we implement the possibility of improving the signal/noise (S/N) ratio in two ways: